Ekenedili/dataviz-practice/govtdebt1.md

 # Visualizing Govt Debt I

-Here is my attempt at visualizing government debt as a percentage of GDP.
+This is a visualization of government debt as a percentage of GDP.
 The data is from the OECD website and it's data from 2019.

-The countries I highlighted are countries of interest to me; I live there or I have family there or I hope to visit someday or even live there!
+The countries I highlighted are countries of interest to me; I live there or I have family there or I hope to visit someday!

 Enjoy the visualization.